-Homemade gnocchi cooks very quickly, in plenty of salted and gently boiling water.
+Homemade gnocchi cooks very quickly, in a large pot of salted water.
 Add them to the pot one by one.
 Like when boiling pasta, the water should be well salted.

 They are quite delicate, so you should only cook one to two portions at a time, without overcrowding the pot.

 When they float to the top, they are done.
 It should take about 1 minute.
 Since gnocchi is very soft, they might lose their shape if you drain them in a strainer.